 For this trip I was nervous that it was going to rain if we went for a day, so my fiance and I bought tickets for two days, which we learned is not typical.
 We bought these tickets in September for our December trip.
 The first day was just Machu Picchu, the second included tickets to Huyana Picchu

 The first day was pretty cloudy, so though it was pleasant to hike, we didn’t really get the dazzling pictures that you see of Machu Picchu when it is sunny.
-There are two ways to get up to Machu Picchu: a 60-90min hike, or a 20min bus ride. my fiancé and I took the bus for $24/ person round trip which is very expensive for a state-operated bus in Peru!
+There are two ways to get up to Machu Picchu: a 60-90min hike, or a 20min bus ride.
+Jack and I took the bus for $24/ person round trip which is very expensive for a state-operated bus in Peru!
 But it was rainy season we didn’t want to risk hiking in the rain.
 When you choose to ride the bus, they suggest you get in line an hour earlier than the time on your ticket for Machu Picchu, which we did.
 While in line, guides will come up to you and ask you if you want a guide.
 [Pro tip: you don’t need a guide to enter Machu Picchu].
 My fiance and I wanted to do what we wanted to do, we didn’t want to be rushed, and to be honest if we wanted to learn more about the ruins, we could just look it up.

 On Machu Picchu day one, my fiance and I set an alarm for 5:10am, and were in line at 5:55.
 The bus line was well organized and efficient.
 Another pro tip do not go to the ruins first.
 If a sign says one way, you will not be able to return to that spot.
 You should go to the Sun Gate and the Inca Bridge before going down to the ruins.
 Again they will not make exceptions to go back if you pass a one way sign, UNLESS you have a ticket that allows re-entry (which, for instance, you can get by buying a ticket which includes Huyana Picchu).
 My fiance and I started out hiking to the Sun Gate.
 When we got there, it was really cloudy so we didn’t get the best pictures.
 Then we accidentally went to the Inca Bridge because my fiance thought you were supposed to cross the bridge to get to the ruins.
 Spoiler alert: that is not how you get to the ruins.
 However, when we did get to the ruins it was actually sunny.
 Towards the end of the journey we were greeted with llamas.